fau-masters-collected-works-cgarbin/gpt-all-local/notes.md

 ### Projects that run GPT locally

 - [privateGPT](https://github.com/imartinez/privateGPT).
 Based on GPT4All.
-  - Shows how to ingest data from different files format with LangChain.
+  - Shows how to ingest data from different file formats with LangChain.
 - [Run ChatGPT-Style Questions Over Your Own Files Using the OpenAI API and LangChain!](https://www.reaminated.com/run-chatgpt-style-questions-over-your-own-files-using-the-openai-api-and-langchain).
 - [GPT-4 & LangChain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain): _"Create a ChatGPT Chatbot for Your PDF Files"_.